TheOverfloater/pathos-public/docs/entity_guide.md

    - "Effect strength": The strength of the effect.
 It should be less than the "radius value".
    - "Vignette radius": This is the radius of the effect, in the 0-1 range.
 A value of 0.5 will occupy half of the screen, while a value of 0.9 will occupy 90% of it.
+   - "Global trigger mode": If the "Global" flag is set, then this determines how triggering this entity will affect the currently set vignette effect.
+     - "Toggle": The global vignette effect will be toggled based on current state.
+     - "On": The global vignette effect will be turned on regardless of it's current state.
+     - "Off": The global vignette effect will be turned off regardless of it's current state.

  - Spawn flags:
-   - "Start On": The effect will be enabled on spawn.
+   - "Start on": The vignette effect will be enabled by default.
+   - "Global": If set, the black and white effect will be carried across levels instead of being present only on the level where the env_vignette is present.

 # envpos_sky
 >This entity marks the position of the 3D sky's skybox dome, where your skybox objects are.
 This entity
 >can also function like a train entity, and move around in the skybox dome.
 It is to be used in conjuction